flythereddflagg/flythereddflagg.github.io/python_book/docs/06-Strings-and-the-Print-Function.md

 ## Advanced Mastery

+**Remember:** It is not required to figure out everything in these sections.
+Advanced Mastery is for those who are especially curious or wish to do more to understand the topics explained above.
+If you want you can skip this part and move on to the next section.

 - Look up strings as they relate to computers.
 How are strings represented by a computer?

 <!-- Navigation -->